An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying Large-scale Datasets: Introduction

-\item[{\rm iii)}] In spite of many well established convergence results of Newton method to process continuous optimization, it is not trivial to do convergence analysis of Newton method to tackle (\ref{SLR}), a combinatorial optimization.
-We show that the generated sequence has a local quadratic convergence and \FNSLR\ terminates within finite steps which can be estimated as $\mathcal{O}(\log_2( c/\sqrt{\epsilon} ) )$ (see Theorem \ref{quardratic-rate} iv) for details) if the chosen initial point is sufficiently close to a strong $\tau$-stationary point, where $c$ is a constant being associated with samples and the initial point, $\epsilon$ is the the stopping tolerance of \FNSLR. \item[{\rm iv)}] Finally, the efficiency of \FNSLR\ is demonstrated against seven state-of-the-art methods on a number of randomly generated and real datasets.
+{\rm C4)} Finally, the efficiency of \NSLR\ is demonstrated against seven state-of-the-art methods by solving a number of randomly generated and real datasets.
 The fitting accuracy and computational speed are very competitive.
-Especially, in high dimensional data setting, \FNSLR\ outperforms others in terms of the computational time. \end{itemize}
+Especially, in high dimensional data setting, \NSLR\ outperforms the others in terms of the computational time.